nextgenusfs/lab_tutorial/README.md

 You are able to download a TSV (tab separated file) from the website containing ID's and sequence.
 Now how can you reformat it into FASTA format for conducting a BLAST search?

 ```
+#GAWK re-orders your data how you want it - and GSED is find/replace, in this case removing * at end of line
 cat results.tsv | gawk -F"\t" '{ print ">"$1"|"$2"\n"$6;}' | \
 gsed 's/*$//g' > camptothecin.fasta
 ```